followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/customOperations/editorTemplate.md

 The field's configuration.

 ##### field(conditionInfo.setValue): function()
-A method that you should call to change the field value after the editor value changes.
+A method you should call to change the field value after the editor value changes.

 ##### field(conditionInfo.value): String | Number | Date
 The editor's value.